stdlib-js/stdlib/docs/development.md

 $ make install-deps
 ```

-While external library dependencies are not always required, installing these dependencies may aid development and unlock performance benefits, especially when developing numeric computation facilities.
+While external library dependencies are not always required, installing these dependencies may aid development and unlock performance benefits, especially when developing numerical computation facilities.
 Note, however, that installing external library dependencies may take considerable time (>30 minutes).

 To install language dependencies (**optional**),